-Feedback is sought after the issue of the final audit report via a feedback questionnaire.
-Sometimes this is reported back verbally rather than in the written form.
+Feedback is sought after the issue of the final audit report either verbally or via a feedback questionnaire.
 The feedback is used to assess the effectiveness of internal audit and to help improve and enhance the internal audit function.
-Feedback during the 2020/21 financial year has been received indicating that:
+Feedback during the 2021/22 financial year has been received indicating that:

-- the client was happy with the process and format of the audits.
-This continues to be further developed. - anecdotal evidence indicates a high satisfaction rate with the audit product from the data received.
+- the auditee was happy with the process and format of the audits.
+This continues to be further developed. - anecdotal evidence indicates a high satisfaction rate with the audit product from the information received.